image

 • Day Six

 This is our final day.
 We will hike the final 5km to Boat Bay.
-This is mostly along the beach with one short, forested section.
-Respectfully journey through another First Nations reserve before arriving at Boat Basin.
-Once here and if possible, we will have a tour of Cougar Annie's Garden.
+This is along many pocket beaches and rocky headlands and some short, forested sections around some headlands when necessary.
+We respectfully journey through another First Nations reserve before arriving at Boat Basin.
+Once here and if possible, we will have a tour of Cougar Annie's Garden, by Peter Buckland, who renewed the garden and developed the property over his nearly 60 years of stewardship.
 Cougar Annie was an immigrant settler and pioneer who moved to Hesquiat in 1915: Ada Annie Rae-Arthur tamed a small part of these wild forests on her 5-acre homestead.
 Following this we will hike the short trail to the floatplane dock on Hesquiat Lake, where our pilot will pick us up and fly us back to Gold River.
-We will head into Gold River for lunch before driving back to Nanaimo to say good-bye to one another.
+We will head into Gold River for lunch before driving back to Nanaimo to say good-bye and return to settled life.

 Note:Time journeying between camp locations are estimates.
 We plan to take our time to experience the stunning scenery and wildlife that we may encounter along the way.